Binding energy of compact stars and their non-radial oscillations: Equations of state

-In the present study, we employed two distinct sets of EOSs.
-Specifically, we used a wide range of hadronic models to identify wether a correlation between the binding energy and the non radial frequencies actually exists.
-This variety of EOSs included relativistic mean-field (DD2, NL3, GM1, FSU2H)~\cite{Typel-2018,Lalazissis-1997,Glendenning-1991,Douchin-2001,Tolos-2017}, Skyrme (Sly4, Ska, SkI5)~\cite{Gulminelli-2015,Kohler-1976,Reinhard-1995,Danielewicz-2009,Chabanat-1997,Chabanat-1998,compose} and microscopic models (APR, BL, WFF1)~\cite{Akmal-1998,Bombaci-2018,Wiringa-1988}.
-Then, we used a set of hybrid EOSs, incorporating a first-order phase transition, by combining two of the employed hadronic models with the well-known constant speed of sound model (CSS)~\cite{Zdunik-2013,Alford-2013}.
+{Furthermore}, we used a set of hybrid EOSs, incorporating a first-order phase transition, by combining two of the employed hadronic models with the well-known constant speed of sound model (CSS)~\cite{Zdunik-2013,Alford-2013}.
 The main advantage of working within the CSS approach is its flexibility.
-As this model is parametrized via the transition pressure, the energy density jump and the speed of sound, one can systematically assess wether a quasi-universal correlation would hold for hybrid models.
+As this model is parametrized via the transition pressure, the energy density jump and the speed of sound, one can systematically assess whether a quasi-universal correlation would hold for hybrid models.

+{Notably, following the approach of several related works~\cite{Christian-2019,Christian-2021,Christian-2022,Han-2019a,Sharifi-2021,Paschalidis-2018,Alford-2017,Han-2020}, the speed of sound parameter was set equal to the speed of light $c$.
+It is worth mentioning that, according to perturbative QCD demands, the speed of sound in quark matter should approach $c/\sqrt{3}$ as the density increases~\cite{Kurkela-2010,Hebeler-2013,Kurkela-2014}.
+However, the applicability of this constraint concerns a density range close to $\sim40n_0$ ($n_0$: saturation density), which is considered to be well-above the central density of compact stars~\cite{Tan-2022b}.
+In that sense the speed of sound should be reduced as the density further increases to satisfy such a demand (either continuously~\cite{Tews-2018} or potentially via a second QCD phase transition~\cite{Alford-2017}).
+For a comprehensive analysis on the speed of sound structure of hybrid EOSs, the reader is referred to ref.~\cite{Tan-2022b}.}

 It is worth noting that several studies, working on universal relations, are only considering EOSs that are compatible to modern astronomical constraints~\cite{Zhao-2022,Brew-2016}.
 This is a reasonable approach as having a set of EOSs for which the predicted stellar properties form a narrower set may produce more accurate EOS-independent relations.
 In the present work, the only demand for the selected EOSs is that they are compatible to the existence of stable massive stars that exceed $2M_\odot$~\cite{Antoniadis-2013}.
-Not imposing modern radius constraints (e.g., GW170817/NICER etc.~\cite{Abbott-2018,Miller-2019,Riley-2019}) provides a more wide set of EOSs challenging the possible postulation of an empirical relation.
+Not imposing modern radius constraints (e.g., GW170817/NICER etc.~\citet{Abbott-2018,Miller-2019,Riley-2019}) provides a more wide set of EOSs challenging the possible postulation of an empirical relation.